Miserlou/zappa-blog/posts/simplified-aws-lambda-deployments-with-docker-and-zappa.md

 all of the OS packages needed for us to even install the Python packages.

 ### [@danielwhatmuff](https://github.com/danielwhatmuff) Saves the Day
-Building off of Lambci's Docker image, Daniel Whatmuff has constructed a new [Dockerfile](https://github.com/danielwhatmuff/zappa) for us that installs some of these missing dependencies.
-All that was left was to build it and put it on [Docker Hub](https://hub.docker.com/r/mcrowson/zappa-builder/) for reuse.
+Building off of LambCI's Docker image, Daniel Whatmuff has constructed a new [Dockerfile](https://github.com/danielwhatmuff/zappa) for us that installs some of these missing dependencies.
+All that was left was to build the image and put it on [Docker Hub](https://hub.docker.com/r/mcrowson/zappa-builder/) for reuse.

 ### One Line Deployment